 Here are some great low light plants you can try.

-Here are the plants shown in the video.
+Here are the plants shown in the video, if you prefer reading instead.

 This plant has a gorgeous fuchsia, paint-like texture on the underside, and white-green patterns on top.
 Keep it moist and don’t allow it to dry out, as it will get brown crispy leaves.
 Consider filtered/distilled or rainwater, as they have been known to be sensitive to minerals in the water.